Sanatana-Linux/nixos-awesomewm/modules/bling/docs/module/wall.md

     -- parameters that only apply to bling.module.wallpaper.setter.awesome (as a setter or as a wallpaper function) colors = {                   -- see beautiful.theme_assets.wallpaper
-        bg = beautiful.bg_color,  -- the actual default is this color but darkened or lightned fg = beautiful.fg_color,
+        bg = beautiful.bg_normal,  -- the actual default is this color but darkened or lightned fg = beautiful.fg_color,
         alt_fg = beautiful.fg_focus
     }